IBM-Cloud/docs/services/Cloudant/api/authorization.md

 ## Using API keys

 API keys are typically generated by using an account that has at least one database.

-However,
-when generated,
-it is possible to use the API key with other databases, or even with other accounts.
+It is possible to use the API key with other databases, or even with other accounts.

 By default,